FCNC, CP violation and implications for some rare decays in an SU(4)_L X U(1)_X extension of the standard model: Introduction

 This paper is organized as follows.
-In Section \ref{sec:sec2}, we introduce the 3-4-1 extension to be considered and present its most important features for our purposes.
-In Sections~\ref{sec:sec3} and~\ref{sec:sec4}, we study the theoretical expression for the observables associated to neutral meson mixing and for the rare decays that will be analyzed, in such a way that the tree level FCNC contributions of the extra neutral gauge boson enter as corrections to the SM expressions.
-In Section~\ref{sec:sec5}, we numerically evaluate the theoretical expressions obtained in the two previous sections, from which some information on the phase structure of the model can be obtained and the implications for the rare decays can be calculated.
+In Sec. \ref{sec:sec2}, we introduce the 3-4-1 extension to be considered and present its most important features for our purposes.
+In Secs.~\ref{sec:sec3} and~\ref{sec:sec4}, we study the theoretical expression for the observables associated to neutral meson mixing and for the rare decays that will be analyzed, in such a way that the tree level FCNC contributions of the extra neutral gauge boson enter as corrections to the SM expressions.
+In Sec.~\ref{sec:sec5}, we numerically evaluate the theoretical expressions obtained in the two previous sections, from which some information on structure of the $V^d_L$ mixing matrix can be obtained and the implications for the rare decays can be calculated.
 In the last Section we summarize our results.